-Modelling of an SSB tax in Australia predicts a small reduction in obesity rates.
-Veerman et al. (2016) found that a 20 per cent ad valorem excise tax on SSBs in Australia could result in a decline in the prevalence of obesity of about 2.7 per cent among men and 1.2 per cent among women, compared to business as usual.161 Sharma et al. (2014) found that a volumetric excise tax would result in a greater per capita weight loss than an ad valorem tax (0.41 kg vs 0.29 kg).
-Under both taxes, weight loss is greater for heavy consumers of SSBs.162
+Modelling of SSB taxes in Australia and overseas generally finds that population weight falls modestly and obesity prevalence declines after the introduction of a tax, with a larger impact on heavy consumers of SSBs and people with low incomes.160 tax on SSBs in Australia could result in a decline in the prevalence of obesity of about 2.7 per cent among men and 1.2 per cent among women, compared to business as usual.
+Sharma et al. (2014) found that a volumetric excise tax would result in a greater per capita weight loss than an ad valorem tax (0.41 kg vs 0.29 kg).
+Under both taxes, weight loss is greater for heavy consumers of SSBs.
+162